 The Muffy Baby ensures that a child can sleep peacefully in noisy situations.
 It's convenient for travelling, taking your kid to loud public locations, or even when doing loud chores at home.
 It also doesn't contain any metal parts, making it convenient for MRI scans!

 How do you use the earmuffs?

-The Alpine Muffy Baby earmuff is easy to adjust and fits all babies or toddlers.
-The soft, elastic head strap has a Velcro strap.
-It has been developed to sit firmly on the head without restricting it.
-The earmuffs can be removed from the strap.
-You easily slide the earmuffs on the strap and secure them at the right place with a click.
-You then simply place the earmuffs over the ears.
+The Alpine Muffy Baby is designed fits all babies or toddlers.
+The soft, adjustable, and elastic velcro strap has been developed to sit firmly on the head without restricting it.
+You can easily slide the earmuffs on the strap and secure them at the right place with a click.
 The Alpine Muffy Baby is suitable for children to 5 years old.
 For older children, there is the Alpine Muffy Kids and the Alpine Pluggies.

 The Alpine Muffy Baby has been designed and developed in the Netherlands, just like the other Alpine products.
 The earmuff meets all EU requirements for products.
 They also look super cute on your baby!
 The white with light grey earmuffs are made of a sturdy plastic, while the sound-reducing foam is hygienic and easy to clean.
 The head strap is also machine washable!